Skin Cancer in Children

 This method uses cold to destroy the cancer cells.
 This method is best for very small cancers near the skin’s surface.
 The doctor uses a device that sprays liquid nitrogen onto the tumor.
 This freezes the cells and destroys them.
 The dead skin then falls off.
 Your child may have some swelling and blistering in the area after treatment.
 A white scar is usually left behind.
 The procedure may need to be repeated.

 Types of treatment for melanoma include the following.

 The goal of surgery is to remove the melanoma, while leaving as much of the nearby skin as intact as possible.

 The goal of chemotherapy is to destroy cancer cells directly to shrink tumors that can’t be removed by surgery.
 Or it may be used to kill cells that have spread to other areas of the body (metastatic melanoma).

 The goal of biological therapy is to shrink advanced melanoma tumors.
 This type of therapy is done with medicines that affect the immune system.
 It is also called immunotherapy, antibody therapy, or vaccine therapy.
 The medicine uses the body’s immune defense to attack the cancer cells.
 These may also be given along with chemotherapy.

 The goal of targeted therapy is to shrink advanced melanoma tumors.
 This type of therapy is done with medicines that target specific parts of melanoma cells.
 For example, medicines called BRAF inhibitors target cells with a change in the BRAF gene.
 This gene is found in about half of all melanomas.

-What are possible complications of skin cancer?
+What are the possible complications of skin cancer in a child?

 Possible complications depend on the type and stage of skin cancer.
 Melanoma is more likely to cause complications.
 And the more advanced the cancer, the more likely there will be complications.